Requiem shark

 Requiem sharks are sharks of the family Carcharhinidae in the order Carcharhiniformes.
-They are migratory, live-bearing sharks of warm seas (sometimes of brackish or fresh water) and include such species as the tiger shark, bull shark, lemon shark, spinner shark, blacknose shark, blacktip shark, grey reef shark, blacktip reef shark, silky shark, dusky shark, blue shark, copper shark, oceanic whitetip shark, and whitetip reef shark.
+They are migratory, live-bearing sharks of warm seas (sometimes of brackish or fresh water) and include such species as the bull shark, lemon shark, blacktip shark, and whitetip reef shark.

 Family members have the usual carcharhiniform characteristics.
 Their eyes are round, and one or two gill slits fall over the pectoral fin base.
 Most species are viviparous, the young being born fully developed.
-They vary widely in size, from as small as 69 cm adult length in the Australian sharpnose shark, up to 4 m adult length in the tiger shark.
+They vary widely in size, from as small as 69 cm adult length in the Australian sharpnose shark, up to 4 m adult length in the oceanic whitetip shark.
 Scientists assume that the size and shape of their pectoral fins have the right dimensions to minimize transport cost.
 Requiem sharks tend to live in more tropical areas, but tend to migrate.
 Females release a chemical in the ocean in order to let the males know they are ready to mate.
 Typical mating time for these sharks is around spring to autumn.

-Requiem sharks are among the top five species involved in shark attacks on humans; however, due to the difficulty in identifying individual species, a degree of inaccuracy exists in attack records.
+According to the ISAF, requiem sharks are among the top five species involved in shark attacks on humans; however, "requiem shark" is not a single species, but refers, in this case, to an order of similar sharks that are often involved in incidents.
+ISAF prefers to use "requiem sharks" due to the difficulty in identifying individual species.